tralamazza/rapleaf-proxy/Readme.md

 ## Proxy

-  Implemented using node-http-proxy, this proxy is a https <-> https proxy which requires a certificate key par.
-If you don't require a https server changing the code is easy.
+  Implemented using node-http-proxy, this proxy is a http <-> https proxy.
+If you require a https proxy server make sure you have a certificate key par before changing the source code.
   Every successful response gets recorded on a mongodb database, which is later queried by our webservice layer.

 ## Webservice.js